r-fukutoku/ML410_Project4/index.md

     mse_blwr_dt.append(mse(ytest,yhat_blwr_dt))
     mse_blwr_xgb.append(mse(ytest,yhat_blwr_xgb))

-print('The Cross-validated Mean Squared Error for Boosted LWR with Random Forest is : '+str(np.mean(mse_blwr_rf))) print('The Cross-validated Mean Squared Error for Boosted LWR with Decision Tree is : '+str(np.mean(mse_blwr_dt))) print('The Cross-validated Mean Squared Error for Boosted LWR with XGBoost is : '+str(np.mean(mse_blwr_xgb)))
+print('The Cross-validated MSE for Boosted LWR with Random Forest is : '+str(np.mean(mse_blwr_rf))) print('The Cross-validated MSE for Boosted LWR with Decision Tree is : '+str(np.mean(mse_blwr_dt))) print('The Cross-validated MSE for Boosted LWR with XGBoost is : '+str(np.mean(mse_blwr_xgb)))
 ```

 #### Final results:
+* MSE = mean square error

 ___Simple Regression:___
-The Cross-validated Mean Squared Error for LWR is : 164.98028444123733
+The Cross-validated MSE for LWR is : 164.98028444123733
-The Cross-validated Mean Squared Error for RF is : 167.14334994759085
+The Cross-validated MSE for RF is : 167.14334994759085
-The Cross-validated Mean Squared Error for XGB is : 168.4544855884694
+The Cross-validated MSE for XGB is : 168.4544855884694

 ___Multiple Boosting:___
-The Cross-validated Mean Squared Error for Boosted LWR with Random Forest is : 156.3043144868844
+The Cross-validated MSE for Boosted LWR with Random Forest is : 156.3043144868844
-The Cross-validated Mean Squared Error for Boosted LWR with Decision Tree is : 165.13235870354328
+The Cross-validated MSE for Boosted LWR with Decision Tree is : 165.13235870354328
-The Cross-validated Mean Squared Error for Boosted LWR with XGBoost is : 159.55883222184173
+The Cross-validated MSE for Boosted LWR with XGBoost is : 159.55883222184173

 Since we aim to minimize the cross-validated mean square error (MSE) for the better results, I conclude that the Boosted Lowess with Random Forest achieved the best result compared to all other regressions, which include not only the simple regressions such as regular Lowess, Random Forest, and Extreme Gradient Boosting (XGBoost), but also the Boosted LWR with Decision Tree and Boosted LWR with XGBoost.